researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/INSTALL.md

 For ease of reuse and reproduction of the experiment results, we provide two repositories that are publicly available in Zenodo.

 The source code repository contains the Java and Kotlin source code of ComboDroid, and can be built and run with other required dependencies.
-See [Build and run from source code repostitory](#Build and run from source code repository) for detailed instructions.

 We also provide a virtual machine containing pre-built artifacts, test subjects used in our experiments, and all required dependencies.
 ComboDroid can directly run within the virtual machine.
-See [Run within virtual machine](#Run within virtual machine)  for detailed instructions.

 *Note*: the source code can only be built and run in the Linux system.
-If you are running on Other platforms such as Windows, please use the virtual machine.
+If you are running on other platforms such as Windows, please use the virtual machine.

 ## Build and run from source code repository